 Let’s be honest – those of us with wide feet can have a hard time finding shoes that fit comfortably in all the right places.
-Not all shoes come in wide options.
+Not all shoes come in width options.

 Thankfully, this offering from New Balance does.
 You’ll get all the cushioning and support you need, while actually fitting properly into your own shoes.

-The full-length Fresh Foam midsole is created to be softer and yet more bouncy than the previous version.
+The full-length Fresh Foam midsole is created to be softer and but bouncier than the previous version.
 New Balance’s cushion-creation is data-driven, which means they aim to create the best version they can for as many people as possible.

-In this case, those people are the wide-footers.
+In this case, those people are the wide-footers who like white.
 Your feet will breathe, bounce, and recover like any narrow foot in these comfortable shoes.